 Based on the 2017 analysis, 59% of Milwaukee residents were connected through low-stress biking routes to a majority of key destinations within 2 miles, and 40% of residents were connected through a low-stress biking route to at least one employment center within 2 miles.
 However, across Milwaukee, access to trails is unequal.
 Only 8% of all residents are within walking distance, and 24% live within biking distance, of a trail.
-In Milwaukee neighborhoods experiencing inequality, only 3% are within walking distance, and 8% within biking distance, of a trail.178
+In Milwaukee neighborhoods experiencing inequality, only 3% are within walking distance, and 8% within biking distance, of a trail.
+The strength of trails are within walking distance, and 8% within biking distance, of a trail.

-The Milwaukee analysis found that adding just two trail facilities along the 30th Street Corridor and Kinnickinnic River Trail-would significantly increase walking and biking access to trails.
-Across the city, walking access would increase to 14% and biking access to 59%.179 In neighborhoods experiencing inequality, walking access would increase to 11% and biking access would increase to 66%-creating new access to trails for nearly 200,000 residents (Figure 7).180
+The Milwaukee analysis found that adding just two trail facilities-along the 30th Street Corridor and Kinnickinnic River Trail-would significantly increase walking and biking access to trails.
+Across the city, walking access would increase to 14% and biking access to 59%.
+179 In neighborhoods experiencing inequality, walking access would increase to 11% and biking access would increase to 66%-creating new access to trails for nearly 200,000 residents.
+180